 What follows is from the Sutra Spoken on the Diamond Jewel Platform, better known as The Platform Sutra.
-In the year of his death, 713, Hui-neng, the Sixth Patriarch, caused this platform to be erected so that he could give his final sermons.
-He intended the teaching to be taken down, reproduced and disseminated as the exposition of the Sudden School of Mahayana Buddhism.
-The Sixth Patriarch is held in such high esteem that the teaching was given the title of sutra, which is otherwise reserved for teachings attributed to the Buddha.
+In the year of his death, 713, Hui-neng had this platform erected so that he could give his final sermons.
+He intended his teaching to be taken down, copied and disseminated as the exposition of the Sudden School of Buddhism in China.
+The Sixth Patriarch is held in such high esteem that this teaching was called a sutra, a title reserved for teachings attributed to the Buddha.

 The Dharma taught by Hui-neng

 12. “I was predestined to come to live here and to preach to you officials, monks and laymen.
 My teaching has been handed down from the sages of the past; it is not my own knowledge.
 If you wish to hear the teachings of the sages of the past, each of you must quiet his mind and hear me to the end.
 Please cast aside your own delusions; then you will be no different from the sages of the past.”